Maia arson crimew

 Maia arson crimew (Note: "Crimew" (/ˈkraɪˌmjuː/) is a portmanteau of the words crime and mew, as in the onomatopoeia of a cat's cry.
-Crimew stylizes her name in all lowercase.
-Crimew describes her pronouns as "it(/she)": She strongly prefers it/its, especially in informal contexts, but is "totally fine" with she/her in more formal contexts, such as in the Wikipedia article about her.
-For clarity, accessibility, and consistency, this article uses she/her throughout.) (formerly known as Tillie Kottmann; born August 7, 1999) is a Swiss developer, computer hacker and anarchist.
+Her name is in all lowercase.

+Crimew describes her pronouns as "it(/she)".
+She strongly prefers it/its, especially in informal contexts, but is "totally fine" with she/her in more formal contexts, such as in the Wikipedia article about her.
+For clarity, accessibility, and consistency, this article uses she/her throughout.) (previously known as Tillie Kottmann; born August 7, 1999) is a Swiss developer, hacktivist, and anarchist.
 Crimew is known for leaking source code and other data from companies such as Intel and Nissan, and for discovering a 2019 copy of the United States government's No Fly List on an unsecured cloud server owned by CommuteAir.
 Crimew was also part of a group that hacked into Verkada in March 2021 and accessed more than 150,000 cameras.
-She is also the founding developer of the Lawnchair application launcher for Android.
+She is the founding developer of the Lawnchair application launcher for Android.

 In March 2021, crimew was indicted by a grand jury in the United States on criminal charges related to her alleged hacking activity between 2019 and 2021.
 The charges were unrelated to the hack of Verkada.
-Her home and her parents' home were raided by the Swiss police at the request of United States authorities, and her electronic devices were seized.
-People used the hashtag "#freetillie" to express support for her following the raid, and the Swiss magazine Republik compared her to Jeremy Hammond and Aaron Swartz.
+Swiss police raided her home and her parents' home at the request of US authorities, and her electronic devices were seized.
+After the raid, people used the hashtag "#freetillie" to express support for her, and the Swiss magazine Republik compared her to Jeremy Hammond and Aaron Swartz.

 Early life

 Crimew was born on August 7, 1999, in the Bruch district of Lucerne in the German-speaking region of Switzerland.
 As a teenager, she worked in information technology.
-She was the founding developer of the popular Android launcher "Lawnchair", which has been maintained by a different development team since February 2021.
+She was the founding developer of the popular Android launcher "Lawnchair", which has been maintained by a different development team since 2021.
 A member of the Young Socialists Switzerland, crimew was a candidate for Lucerne City Council in 2020.